-After a long four months of school, early mornings and short nights it’s no wonder we crave the beloved winter break.
+After a long four months of school, early mornings, and short nights it’s no wonder we crave the beloved winter break.
 Although it’s tempting to relax, watch movies and drink hot chocolate the whole break, there are things to do and memories to be made!
-This list of ten activities to do during winter break from Kate at Coupon Cravings will keep your kids busy and the entire family making memories to last a lifetime.
+This list of fifteen activities to do during winter break from Kate at Coupon Cravings will keep your kids busy and the entire family making memories to last a lifetime.

 15 Fun Winter Break Activities To Do with the Family

 Depending on where you live, the weather will always affect the number of fun things to do outside over winter break, but there is still fun to be had on the nicest days and even some fun inside!